walles/catiplicator/README.md

 * Add God Rays from the x in the icon
 * Ignore back button presses in the "Here's the correct answer, type it here" dialog.
+* Don't close "Type correct answer here" dialog if user clicks outside of it.